Lifestyle Social Issues

 Roll Up Some Fish-Free Sushi

-Sushi is a fun and portable food that originated in Japan and has now spread around the world and become immensely popular.
-Although it’s often made with fish, vegan options that use a variety of plant-based ingredients are fun to make, and delicious, too!
-So don’t be afraid to experiment, get creative, and give fish-free, vegan and vegetarian sushis a try!
+Sushi is a fun, portable dish that originated in Japan and has since spread around the world, becoming immensely popular.
+Although it’s often made with fish, vegan options that use a variety of plant-based ingredients are fun to make and delicious, too!
+So don’t be afraid to experiment, get creative, and give fish-free, vegan sushi a try!

 Tell us in the comments: